glouw/andvaranaut/README.md

 # Source wise

 src:
     Game engine

 art:
     Game art

 aux:
     Support Python2 scripts (procedural art generation and such).
 Game will release without aux folder

 screenshots:
     Self explanatory

 # Source Tips

 Headers provide a typedef - associated source file provides functionality for the typedef.

 The first type of a function signifies the function's header and source file typedef.

 Functions starting with an 'x' are exported in the header.

+Types that use data (like struct typedefs) have an "xz" prefixed function for setting the type to zero.
+This is done by returning a static initialized version of the struct.

 Global variables are avoided at all costs.